dadrus/heimdall/README.md

 ## Current state

-The current implementation is a late alpha version.
-That means it does not solve all the problems heimdall aims to solve.
-With other words a lot of functionality is missing.
-In addition, alpha version means, there will be breaking changes.
-Nevertheless, the code base is very stable and pretty good tested.
-Functionality already supported can be found in [Release descriptions](https://github.com/dadrus/heimdall/releases).
+The project is considered production-ready and is already in use by multiple organizations worldwide.
+The code base is stable and well-tested.
+However, some features are still missing, and the development of these features might lead to breaking changes in future updates.
+For information on the currently supported functionality, please refer to the [Release descriptions](https://github.com/dadrus/heimdall/releases).
 Planned features can be found in the defined [Milestones](https://github.com/dadrus/heimdall/milestones).

 ## If you ...